 Law Measured via Appropriateness I. Continuing Change Heartbeat Appropriate for detecting change events II.
 Increasing Complexity Complexity Approximation via change ratio III.
 SelfRegulation Size, Growth Appropriate for finding recurring patterns IV.
 Conserv.
 Org.
 Stability Size Approximation of work rate V. Conserv.
 Familiarity Growth Appropriate for growth rate and oscillations VI.
 Continuing Growth Size Appropriate for seeing schema expansion VII.
 Declining quality Rationalization Insufficient metrics for quality VIII.
 Feedback System Regr.
-Formula Appropriate, typically used in the past
+Formula Appropriate, typically used in the past effort would require a measure able to differentiate the work done on the database and the work pertaining to the rest of the software system - a possibility which we dim quite slim, in fact.
+On the other hand, the reasoning behind the formula used makes sense and it is consistent with the related literature.
+Overall, the complexity, as we approximate it, poses a threat to our construct validity that we cannot ignore; to a large extent, this is also due to the abstract wording of the law.
+This is also the reason why we are very skeptic towards verifying the validity of the law in the case of schema evolution.
+Future work needs to be invested in the area for a more solid grounding of automated complexity assessment.

-Figure 11: Summary of measures employed per law and their appropriateness
+Fig. 11.
+Summary of measures employed per law and their appropriateness.